arda-guler/orbitSim3D/docs/tutorial.md

 [![](https://github.com/arda-guler/arda-guler.github.io/blob/master/extrn_storage/OS3D/intro_tutorial/speed.png?raw=true)](https://github.com/arda-guler/arda-guler.github.io/blob/master/extrn_storage/OS3D/intro_tutorial/speed.png?raw=true)

 We can increase the sideways speed of the satellite by orienting it into the direction its travelling in, and applying thrust using its engines.
 The direction the satellite is travelling in is called "prograde".
 (Yes, start learning some terms.)
-We need to tell the satellite to rotate into that orientation and use its engines for some time.
+We need to tell the satellite to rotate into that orientation and use its engines to change its orbital velocity.
 Let's do that!

-We will be creating a constant acceleration maneuver (because that's the simpler type), so we will use the entry fields on the top, those near the "Create Const.
-Accel.
-Mnv." button.
+We will be creating an impulsive maneuver (because that's the simplest type), so we will use the entry fields near the "Create Impulsive Mnv." button.

-While entering things into the entry fields, do NOT use the space character!

 **Enter any name for "Maneuver Name" field.** Try to avoid special characters, and use only letters.